datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

 > ### Challenge
 >
-> Write a query that returns year, species, and weight in kg from
+> Write a query that returns year, species_id, and weight in kg from
 > the surveys table, sorted with the largest weights at the top.